Chapter 1 : part one

 Harry walks away.

 Ron has a scar on his kneecap.
 It spreads wide from the crook of his leg, slowly widening as it spreads upwards.
-She traces the outline of the raw skin tenderly on those days at the porch.
+She traces the outline of the raw skin tenderly on those days at the porch, curled around him like melted butter.
 It’s the simple things that do her in.
 She hasn’t thought of them in a long while now.

 That’s a lie.